GAIR-NLP/MegaScience/README.md

 ## 🎯 Evaluation

-We utilize the [Open Science Evaluation System (OSES)](https://github.com/GAIR-NLP/OSES) to evaluate our models.
+We utilize the [Open Science Evaluation System (OSES)](https://github.com/GAIR-NLP/OSES) to evaluate our models on various scientific benchmarks.

+Additionally, we evaluate our models on [OlympicArena](https://github.com/GAIR-NLP/OlympicArena), a comprehensive benchmark for multi-discipline cognitive reasoning.
+Since the test set answers are not publicly available, please follow the [OlympicArena submission guidelines](https://github.com/GAIR-NLP/OlympicArena#submit-your-result) to submit your results for evaluation.

 To reproduce our evaluation results:

-1. **Set up the environment**: First, follow the instructions in [OSES](https://github.com/GAIR-NLP/OSES) to deploy the evaluation environment.
+1. **Set up the OSES environment**: First, follow the instructions in [OSES](https://github.com/GAIR-NLP/OSES) to deploy the evaluation environment.

-2. **Run evaluation**: Execute the following script with your model path:
+2. **Run OSES evaluation**: Execute the following script with your model path:

 ```bash
 bash scripts/eval_science.sh <model_path>
 ```

+3. **OlympicArena evaluation**: For OlympicArena evaluation, refer to their [documentation](https://github.com/GAIR-NLP/OlympicArena) for detailed instructions on running inference and submitting results.

 ## ❤️ Acknowledgement